Necro-U/opencv_filters/README.md

 # About
 The project is about making image filters by using opencv.
+There will be a menu for filters that project has.
+By using menu you can use filters by changing necessary values
 ## Reqirements
 At debian based linux first you need to do :
 ```